 wgetrc

-. - Configuration file passed to it via the
+default configuration file. - A custom configuration file passed to it via the

 --config

-We'll explore option three: creating a configuration file and passing it to Wget.
+We'll explore option two: creating a configuration file and passing it to Wget.

 A Wget configuration file has the syntax below: